Q. What is the State Records Center?

 Q. Who has access to my records?

 A. Records stored at the State Records Center remain the property of the originating agency.
 Ordinarily, only the agency who owns the records may access them.
-Agencies should contact their assigned records analyst to arrange any exceptions.
+Agencies should contact your Records Analyst to arrange any exceptions.

 [ back to top ]